voidfnc/militarytracker/README.md

 ## 👨‍💻 Author

-voidfnc (Me) with assisted AI LLMs 🤖
+voidfnc (Me) with assisted AI LLMs / Models 🤖

 > _Military Tracker is now open source and is no longer actively maintained.
 All data is for demonstration purposes only._
 > _For production use, review/replace any placeholder values and configure your own secure credentials as needed._